hhiruko/callisthenics-logger-web/README.md

 ## Description
 A simple application to log and track your callisthenics exercises progress.

-## Exercises
-- Pull-ups
-- Push-ups

 ## Features
-- View, add, edit, delete exercise reps for each day
+- Add reps for each day
+- Add your own exercises

 ## Coming soon:
-- Add exercises
 - Units of measurements
 - Analytics (graphs, figures, trends, etc.)

 ## Backlog/Need help
-- Fix edit input with floating points
+- Fix edit input for reps with floating points